Track events using the Coveo app for Shopify

 Coveo app web pixel

-The Coveo AI Search & Discovery application uses a web pixel to log certain commerce events based on your implementation approach.
+The Coveo AI Search & Discovery app uses a web pixel to log certain commerce events based on your implementation approach.

 Lifecycle